What are Northern Ireland's Covid-19 rules now?

 Self-isolation rules

+From Monday 16 August, the rules on self-isolation in Northern Ireland changed.

-In Scotland and Wales, close contacts of those who test positive for Covid no longer have to automatically self-isolate - as long as two weeks have passed since they received their second dose of the vaccine, and they have no symptoms.
+Close contacts of those who test positive for Covid no longer have to automatically self-isolate - as long as two weeks have passed since they received their second dose of the vaccine.

+They are still advised to take an additional PCR (Polymerase Chain Reaction) Covid test on day two and eight of the process.

+If the result is positive, they need to self-isolate just like anyone else.

+People who started self-isolating before 16 August can stop on that date but only if they have been fully vaccinated.

-That change is also due to take effect in England on 16 August.
+That change is also due to take effect in England on that date, having already happened in Scotland and Wales.

-However the Stormont executive has not yet indicated when the change might take effect in Northern Ireland.

-It is understood Economy Minister Gordon Lyons wrote to other ministers expressing concerns about the impact the rule could have on workers in retail and hospitality.

 Other restrictions

-Hospitality faced some of the toughest restrictions during the pandemic, and in Northern Ireland businesses continue to operate under certain rules.
+Hospitality faced some of the toughest restrictions during the pandemic and, in Northern Ireland, businesses continue to operate under certain rules.

-No more than six people from six households can sit together at a table, and face coverings must be worn when customers are not seated.
+At the start of August, no more than six people from six households could sit together at a table, and face coverings had to be worn when customers were not seated.

+However, this rule was scrapped in the middle of August, while table limits at wedding receptions were also removed.

+Likewise, a rule on table service only in pubs and restaurants will be lifted from 17:00 BST on Friday, 10 September.

+Dancing will also be allowed at weddings and civil partnership receptions from that time.

-Nightclubs in Northern Ireland also remain closed, unlike those in Great Britain.
+Nightclubs in Northern Ireland remain closed, unlike those in Great Britain.

 Ministers have not yet given an indicative date for the reopening of nightclubs and the return of dancing in hospitality venues.